charleshuurman/QuoteMe/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the `server` directory and run `npm install` to install server dependencies.
 3. Navigate to the `client` directory and run `npm install` to install client dependencies.
+4. Seed the database by running `npm run seed` from the root directory, which will seed database with affirmations, quotes, users, and emotions.
-4. Start the application by running `npm run develop` from the root directory, which concurrently launches both the client and the server.
+5. Start the application by running `npm run develop` from the root directory, which concurrently launches both the client and the server.

 ## Usage